hyperledger/indy-hipe/text/rich-schemas/README.md

 A.foo and B.foo to be disambiguated in schema S.

 ### Mappings
+Rich schemas are complex, hierarchical, and possibly nested objects.
+The [Camenisch-Lysyanskaya signature][CL-signatures] scheme used by Indy requires the attributes to be represented by an array of 256-bit integers.
+Converting data specified by a rich schema into a flat array of integers requires a mapping object.

+Mappings are specified in JSON-LD.
+They serve as a bridge between rich schemas and the flat array of signed integers.
+A mapping specifies the order in which attributes are transformed and signed.
+It consists of a set of graph paths and the encoding used for the attribute values specified by those graph paths.

+Mappings are written to the ledger so they can be shared by multiple credential definitions.
+They need to be discoverable.
+When a mapping has been created or selected by an issuer, it is made part of the credential definition.

+The mappings serve as a vital part of the verification process.
+The verifier, upon receipt of a presentation must not only check that the array of integers signed by the issuer is valid, but that the attribute values were transformed and ordered according to the mapping referenced in the credential definition.

 ### Encodings
 All attribute values to be signed in a verifiable credential must be transformed